lawrennd/snippets/_physics/includes/i-plus-h-equals-c.md

 \subsection{The $I + H = C$ Structure}

+\narration{So here's the key relationship.
+From $\sum_i h_i = C$, with a little algebra — using the fact that for a joint distribution the joint entropy equals the sum of marginal entropies minus the multi-information — I can show that $I + H = C$.}

 \notes{We have established four axioms, with the fourth axiom stating that the sum of marginal entropies is conserved,
 $$
 \sum_{i=1}^N h_i = C.